-Shock absorbers do just as the name sounds.
-They absorb the shock that is experienced by the vehicle as the tires are moving on the road.
-This comes in handy if you’re driving over a rough or bumpy road.
-Furthermore, shock absorbers regulate the springs and suspension of the vehicle so that your tires are always on the ground at all times, whether you’re parked or driving.
+Shock absorbers are suspension components that regulate the springs of the vehicle so that your tires are always on the ground at all times.
 If it weren’t for these shock absorbers, driving would be a rather unpleasant and uncomfortable experience.

 Below are the top 5 symptoms of a bad shock absorber.

 Related: 5 Signs of a Bad Coil Spring

 There are numerous components and parts that are inside a shock absorber, such as the piston seals and valves.
 When these parts get worn out, fluid will come out of the valves or seals rather than maintain a steady flow.

 This will result in vibration coming from the steering wheel.
 The shaking will become more intense if you drive over a pothole, rocky terrain, or a bump.

 Shock absorbers are all about keeping your tires even and aligned on the road.
 If you have bad shock absorbers, then your tires will not wear evenly and replacing with new tires will need to happen sooner than expected.

 As a result, your tires will begin to show unusual wear patterns (like cupping) as you drive on them because there are different areas of each tire touching the road.
 This will only make your driving experience more inconvenient and it will create a bouncy ride.